ippontech/blog-usa/posts/lambda-execution-context-demystified.md

 # Static, Singleton and the Context
-Indeed, in the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html), one of the best practice actually recommends to take advantage of this _Execution Context_:
+Indeed, in the [Lambda best practices documentation](https://docs.aws.amazon.com/lambda/latest/dg/best-practices.html), one of the best practice actually recommends to take advantage of this _Execution Context_:

 >
     Take advantage of Execution Context reuse to improve the performance of your function.
 Make sure any externalized configuration or dependencies that your code retrieves are stored and referenced locally after initial execution.
 Limit the re-initialization of variables/objects on every invocation.
 Instead use static initialization/constructor, global/static variables and singletons.
 Keep alive and reuse connections (HTTP, database, etc.) that were established during a previous invocation.